 They may threaten or phone social services, child protection on the healthy parent.

-If the child mentions the other parent to the narcissist, the narcissist will shut the child down, “we don’t need to discuss that.”
-Or that’s not important.”
-Or the might just roll their eyes at the child.
+If the child mentions the other parent to the narcissist, the narcissist will shut the child down, “We don’t need to discuss that.”
+Or ”That’s not important.”
+Or they might just roll their eyes at the child.

-If the children choose to spend to much time with the healthy parent the narcissist will use silent treatment on the child, to make the child feel bad.
+If the children choose to spend too much time with the healthy parent, the narcissist will use silent treatment on the child to make the child feel bad.

-Children can learn they have to be a certain way, to get affection from the narcissist.
+Children can learn they have to be a certain way to get affection from the narcissist.
 The children can then feel and learn they have to lie about certain things or keep secrets about things.
 The children can develop anxieties and depression, may self-harm, struggle with their emotions.
-The child may then learn to play the parents off against each other, as they grow older.
-They can struggle through adulthood, if it’s not dealt with correctly In childhood, they may struggle to regulate their emotions.
+The child may then learn to play the parents off against each other as they grow older.
+They can struggle through adulthood and if it’s not dealt with correctly.
+In childhood, they may struggle to regulate their emotions.

-They do find children an inconvenience a lot of the time, so they’ll either never see the children, yet all blame will be laid at the other parent’s door for not allowing them to see them.
-They use them for their own gains of the grand story’s they tell others about what a great parent they are, how amazing the children are.
-They will pick them up when convenient or needed and drop them when not, they will happily with no shame use them to get their next partner drawn into the lies. by showing others what a great parent they are but these people only get a glimpse, plus narcissists are great storytellers and liars to others, they are so great because they often believe themselves.
-The link at the bottom about why they believe their own lies.
-If you have more than one child narcissist will usually have one as the golden child, the golden child usually, naturally conforms to the narcissist demands, they are still affected as when they don’t conform, they receive cruelty, criticism and silent treatment, until they learn how not to go against the parent, they give up their authentic self to please the parent this can lead for an already very shy, quiet, scared individual to be extremely confused.
-Not trusting others yet trusting the narcissist parent whilst questioning everything and everyone in the world.
+Narcissists do find children an inconvenience a lot of the time, so they’ll either never see the children, yet all blame will be laid at the other parent’s door for not allowing them to see them.
+They use the children for their own gains from the grand stories they tell others about what a great parent they are, how amazing the children are.
+They will pick them up when convenient or needed and drop them off when not.
+They will happily, with no shame, use them to get their next partner drawn into the lies.
+By showing others what a great parent they are, but these people only get a glimpse, plus narcissists are great storytellers and liars to others.
+They are so great because they often believe the lies they tell within themselves.
+The link at the bottom is about why they believe their own lies.
+If you have more than one child, narcissists will usually have one as the golden child.
+The golden child usually naturally conforms to the narcissist’s demands.
+They are still affected as when they don’t conform.
+They receive cruelty, criticism and silent treatment until they learn how not to go against the parent.
+They give up their authentic self to please their parent.
+This can lead for an already timid, quiet, scared individual to be extremely confused—not trusting others yet trusting the narcissist parent while questioning everything and everyone in the world.

-The scapegoat child is usually more strong-willed and willing to challenge the narcissist parent, which angers the parent, they receive the same, cruelty, criticism and silent treatment as the golden child yet more often.
-Because the scapegoat is constantly blamed in childhood, because they have more adversity in childhood, they often find the inner strength a lot sooner, this inner strength often helps them distance themselves from the parent a lot sooner.
-Link about scapegoat children at the bottom.
+The scapegoat child is usually more strong-willed and willing to challenge the narcissist parent, which angers the parent.
+They receive the same cruelty, criticism and silent treatment as the golden child, yet more often.
+Because the scapegoat is blamed continuously in childhood because they have more adversity in childhood, they often find their inner strength a lot sooner.
+This inner strength often helps them distance themselves from the parent a lot sooner—link about scapegoat children at the bottom.

 The narcissist will teach the child to question themselves about themselves and about you, so avoid white lies.
 Think before you speak and try to always stick to your word, something a narcissist struggles with.
-Explain your actions if they differed to your words.
+Explain your actions if they differed from your comments.

 Parenting with a narcissist.